clockworklabs/SpacetimeDB/packages/sdk/README.md

 ### Overview

+> NOTE: This SDK is currently in Release Candidate stage and tied to SpacetimeDB `v1.0.0-rc1`.
+Expect breaking changes in the future.

 This repository contains the TypeScript SDK for SpacetimeDB.
 The SDK allows to interact with the database server and is prepared to work with code generated from a SpacetimeDB backend code.

 ### Installation